ShadowBlack77/ShadowBlack77/README.md

 ### Hi there 👋

 I am a fullstack software engineer from Poland.
-Working on multiple frontend and backend project using React and Nodejs!
+Working on multiple frontend and backend project using React, Vue, Express and NodeJS!